merleezy/DevConnect/README.md

 # DevConnect

-A lightweight “LinkedIn for developers”
+A lightweight “LinkedIn for developers” where users create profiles, share posts, comment/like, and DM in real time.